 Dr Chris O’Brien is an Historian and Post-Doctoral Researcher with the Northern Research Futures Collaborative Research Network (CRN) based at the Research Institute for Environment and Livelihoods (RIEL), Charles Darwin University (CDU), Darwin and affiliated with ANU’s Centre for Environmental History.
 On July 13 Chris was awarded a PhD in History from ANU for his thesis A Clockwork Climate: An Atmospheric History of Northern Australia.
 In addition to converting his thesis into a book, Chris is working on a history of weather and climate across the Indonesian Maritime Continent and the Arafuru/Timor region, post 1600 CE, tentatively called Chasing the Winds.
 Chris’ research interests include weather, climate, oceans, modern scientific and environmental knowledge, northern Australia, southern Asia and time.

-Emily O’Gorman is an Associate Research Fellow at the Australian Centre for Cultural Environmental Research at the University of Wollongong.
+Emily O’Gorman is a Lecturer in the Department of Environment and Geography at Macquarie University.
+She is a environmental and cultural historian with interdisciplinary research interests, particularly within the environmental humanities.
 Her research explores how people live in and understand their environments, with a particular focus on rivers, weather and climate change.
 She is especially interested in the changing environmental practices and knowledges of town and urban dwellers, industry members (farmers, miners), managers and scientists (meteorologists, ecologists, engineers), as well as the institutions that connect them.

 She completed her doctoral studies at the ANU in 2009 on the subject of changing understanding of floods in the Murray and Darling river systems from 1850 to the present.
-This research is the basis of her forthcoming book, Flood Country: An Environmental History of the Murray-Darling Basin (CSIRO Publishing, forthcoming 2011).
-For an example of this work, see her essay ‘Unnatural River, Unnatural Floods?: Regulation and Responsibility on the Murray River in the 1950s’, Australian Humanities Review, 48, 2010.
+This research was the basis of her book, Flood Country: An Environmental History of the Murray-Darling Basin (CSIRO Publishing, 2012).

 Professor Libby Robin is an historian of science and environmental ideas.
 Libby is a Senior Research Fellow at the National Museum of Australia’s Centre for Historical Research, Professor at the Fenner School of Environment and Society at the Australian National University, and Guest Professor at the Royal Institute of Technology (KTH) Stockholm Sweden (2011-2014).